rishabh3112/next-bug-large-repo/README.md

 The `end_pos` calculated in `SourceFile::new` adds the file's length into the `start_pos` and stores it as a `BytePos`, i.e. a `u32`.

-Because in `Pos` trait implementation of `BytePos`, we are using `as u32`, this result in integer overflow get un-noticed.
+Because in `Pos` trait implementation of `BytePos`, we are using `as u32` to directly convert type, this result in integer overflow to get un-noticed.

-This gets detected later-on when in `swc_common::StringInput` we assert start and end positions.
+This gets detected later-on when in `swc_common::StringInput` we assert start and end positions: https://github.com/swc-project/swc/blob/main/crates/swc_common/src/input.rs#L31.

 ## Possible Solutions